frontity/api-reference/docs-api/frontity-packages/features-packages/head-tags.md

 ---
 # @frontity/head-tags

-This package is designed to get automatically all the data that the [REST API Head Tags plugin](https://wordpress.org/plugins/rest-api-head-tags/) exposes in the REST API, depending on the URL.
-Basically, this plugin adds all the tags in the `<head>` section of a site to WordPress REST API responses, what is pretty useful for plugins like Yoast SEO or All in One SEO.
+This package is designed to get automatically all the metadata that the [REST API Head Tags plugin](https://wordpress.org/plugins/rest-api-head-tags/) exposes in the REST API (SEO metadata from plugins like Yoast SEO or All in One SEO), and **add them as meta tags in the `<head>` section of the rendered page**.

-This package doesn't make sense without the mentioned plugin, so before installing the package you have to install the plugin in your WordPress backend.
+{% hint style="warning" %}
+This package won't work without [REST API Head Tags plugin](https://wordpress.org/plugins/rest-api-head-tags/) installed and activated in your WordPress backend, so make sure you have it before using this package.
+{% endhint %}

 ## Table of Contents